Students living in residence have a particular responsibility for keeping their home safe.

 - Ensure trash and recyclable materials are placed in the appropriate containers.
 They can catch fire easily and emit toxic smoke, especially if left near outlets or power bars.

 - If you notice missing exit signs, notify the Housing and Residence Life Services staff or report it through a good catch report so appropriate action can be taken.

 - Use only approved electrical devices with CSA or ULC designation and do not overload outlets or power bars.

 - Unplug electrical equipment such as irons, hair straighteners, and kettles when they are not in use.
 Never leave them unattended and do no store them until they are cooled.

 - Cooking appliances are only permitted in kitchen prep areas of suite-style residences.
 These areas are equipped to handle the heat/potential for fire.

 - Candles, incense, vaping, and smoking are NOT permitted in Residence.

 Students living in residence wishing to self-identify as having mobility issues that may prevent safe evacuation can do so through Attendant Services.
-In the event that Attendant Services is not operating while you are residing in residence, please fill out our Persons Requesting Assistance form that can be found here.
+In the event that Attendant Services is not operating while you are residing in residence, please fill out our Persons Requesting Assistance form.